-In this study, we found that counties with low median incomes and less formal education, and counties in the South and West reported high numbers of excess deaths not assigned to Covid-19 compared to direct Covid-19 deaths, suggesting that Covid-19 mortality may be especially undercounted in these areas.
+In this study, we found that counties with low median incomes and less formal education and counties in the South and West reported high numbers of excess deaths not assigned to COVID-19 compared to direct COVID-19 deaths, suggesting that COVID-19 mortality may be especially undercounted in these areas.
 Determining the cause of potential undercounting is an important area for future research.
-Possible factors could include lower rates of Covid-19 testing in these populations [42], reduced access to health care [43,44], regional diagnostic and coding differences [45], or political attitudes about the Covid-19 pandemic [46,47].
+Possible factors could include lower rates of COVID-19 testing in these populations [41], reduced access to healthcare [42,43], regional diagnostic and coding differences [44], or political attitudes about the COVID-19 pandemic [45,46].

-Indirect deaths, such as suicide, homicide, or drug overdose and deaths related to reductions in health care use, may also be higher in these areas.
-Faust et al. found that only 38% of excess deaths in 2020 among adults aged 25 to 44 years were attributed to Covid-19, suggesting substantial mortality among younger adults during the pandemic that is not accounted for in Covid-19 death tallies [48].
-Analyses of multiple cause-of-death data, when available, will help to shed additional light on the contribution of Covid-19 to US mortality and help to explain why excess all-cause mortality in the U.S. is high compared to other countries including those with high directly assigned Covid-19 mortality [49].
+Indirect deaths, such as suicide, homicide, or drug overdose and deaths related to reductions in healthcare use, may also be higher in these areas.
+Faust and colleagues found that only 38% of excess deaths in 2020 among adults aged 25 to 44 years were attributed to COVID-19, suggesting substantial mortality among younger adults during the pandemic that is not accounted for in COVID-19 death tallies [47].
+Analyses of multiple cause-of-death data, when available, will help to shed additional light on the contribution of COVID-19 to US mortality and help to explain why excess all-cause mortality in the US is high compared to other countries including those with high directly assigned COVID-19 mortality [48].

-Previous research has shown that counties with a higher percentage of Black residents have reported more mortality attributable to Covid-19 [24,50].
-According to underlying cause of death data, Black people are 1.7 times more likely to die from Covid-19 than White people [51].
-Racial inequities in Covid-19 mortality relate to structural racism that has made Black people more likely to be exposed to Covid-19 at work, in transportation, and in housing during the pandemic [24,36,50,52].
-Another factor is racial health inequities in asthma, COPD, hypertension and diabetes, which are risk factors for Covid-19 [53,54].
-The presence of these comorbidities could also reduce the likelihood of assigning Covid-19 as a cause of death.
-Our analysis suggests that the substantial racial inequities observed in directly assigned Covid-19 death rates for the non-Hispanic Black population are even larger in excess death rates not assigned to Covid-19.
+Previous research has shown that counties with a higher percentage of Black residents have reported more mortality attributable to COVID-19 [24,49].
+According to underlying cause of death data, Black people are 1.7 times more likely to die from COVID-19 than White people [50].
+Racial inequities in COVID-19 mortality relate to structural racism that has made Black people more likely to be exposed to COVID-19 at work, in transportation, and in housing during the pandemic [24,36,49,51].
+Another factor is racial health inequities in asthma, chronic obstructive pulmonary disease (COPD), hypertension, and diabetes, which are risk factors for COVID-19 [52,53].
+The presence of these comorbidities could also reduce the likelihood of assigning COVID-19 as a cause of death.
+Our analysis suggests that the substantial racial inequities observed in directly assigned COVID-19 death rates for the non-Hispanic Black population are even larger in excess death rates not assigned to COVID-19.